 As a speech and language pathologist, there are a lot of fun themes to work on in the winter!
 Below I will share winter speech therapy activities, theme ideas, winter speech therapy books, and craft ideas.

-These ideas are all for students who are working on language goals – from emergent communication (think pre-k or minimally verbal students) as well as students working on language therapy skills such as following directions, inferences, and WH- questions.
+These ideas are mostly for students who are working on language goals – from emergent communication (think pre-k or minimally verbal students) as well as students working on language therapy skills such as following directions, inferences, and WH- questions.
+There are also a couple of articulation activities on the list!

 This post contains affiliate links, which means we could receive a commission if you click a link and purchase something that we have recommended.